Fault Tolerance for Service Function Chains: FTC for a Single Middlebox

-Concurrent packet processing can reduce latency and increase throughput, but the middlebox must ensure that the effects on state variables are equivalent to processing packets in some serial order.
-Furthermore, the updates must be applied to the replicas in the same order to ensure that the system returns to a consistent state after failure recovery.
-To support this requirement, replay-based replication systems, such as FTMB~\cite{rollback}, carefully log every state access, including state reads, which can be challenging to perform efficiently.
+\paragraph*{Transactional Packet Processing:} Further, state updates must be applied to replicas in the same order so that the system can be restored to a consistent state during failover.
+To support this requirement, replay based replication systems, such as FTMB~\cite{rollback}, track all state accesses, including state reads, which can be challenging to perform efficiently.

-In FTC, we model the processing of a packet as a \emph{transaction}.
-In this model, state reads and writes by a packet transaction have no influence on another concurrent packet transaction.
-This isolation allows us to only keep track of the relative order between transactions, without the need to track per state variable dependencies.
+In transactional packet processing, state reads and writes by a packet transaction have no impact on another concurrently processed packet.
+This isolation allows us to only keep track of the relative order between transactions, without needing to track all state variable dependencies.

-\textbf{Packet transactions.} Each packet arrival is treated as the start of a transaction in which multiple reads and writes are performed.
-We use \emph{fine-grained 2-phase locking} to provide serializability, and a wound-wait scheme to prevent possible deadlocks if a lock ordering is not known in advance.
-Aborted transactions are immediately re-executed.
+We realize this model by implementing a {\em software transactional memory} (STM) API for middleboxes.
+When a packet arrives, the runtime starts a new packet transaction in which multiple reads and writes can be performed.
+Our STM API uses {\em fine grained strict two phase locking} (similar to~\cite{bib:TL2}) to provide serializability.
+Our API uses a {\em wound-wait scheme} that aborts transaction to prevent possible deadlocks if a lock ordering is not known in advance.
+An aborted transaction is immediately re-executed.
+The transaction completes when the middlebox releases the packet.

-\textbf{State partitions and transaction locks.} To simplify the lock management for packet transactions, we partition the key space of state variables in a deterministic way (e.g., hashing state variable keys) and introduce per partition locks. \texttt{Head} and \texttt{Replica}s use the same state partitioning.

-We modify our protocol operation discussed in \sect{single-thread-protocol-normal-operation} to support concurrent packet processing.
-All other parts of the protocol remain the same.

-\textbf{At server hosting \texttt{Head} and middlebox.} Before partition locks are released at the end of a transaction\footnote{After a middlebox thread performs its last state read/write.}, the thread at \texttt{Head} that is responsible for the packet transaction performs the following: It \emph{atomically} increments \texttt{Head}'s seq-number $t$ \emph{only if} one or more state variables were updated during this packet transaction.
-Next, it logs variables updated in the transaction at seq-number $t$, appends PL to the packet, and then forwards the packet.
+Using two phase locking, the head runtime acquires necessary locks during a packet transaction.
+We simplify lock management using {\em state space partitioning}, by using the hash of state variable keys to map keys to partitions, each with its own lock.
+The state partitioning is consistent across all replicas, and to reduce contention, the number of partitions is selected to exceed the maximum number of CPU cores.

+At the end of a transaction, the head atomically increments its sequence number only if state was updated during this packet transaction.
+Then, the head constructs a piggyback log containing the state updates and the sequence number.
+After the transaction completes, the head appends the piggyback log to the packet and forwards the packet to the next replica.